arik-Ni/Tetris/README.md

 ### The Mathematical Approach (Rotation)

-To HR and technical interviewers: Instead of using conditional switches for each orientation, I implemented a Matrix Rotation algorithm.
+Instead of using conditional switches for each orientation, I implemented a Matrix Rotation algorithm.
 For a shape represented as an `N x N` matrix:

 * **Logic**: A clockwise 90 degree rotation is achieved by transposing the matrix and then reversing each row.
 * **Formula**: